Sugar Prices – Historical Graph

 1. Weather Conditions

-Sugar cane thrives in warm climates and typically tropical countries are susceptible to droughts and extreme weather temperatures.
+Sugar cane thrives in warm climates and tropical countries that are susceptible to droughts and extreme weather temperatures.

-For instance, Brazil, the top sugar-producing country experienced constant drought for four years and had its cane sugar and ethanol production down by 28.8% and 22%, respectively in 2021.
-This led to the rising crude oil prices in the market.
+For instance, Brazil, the top sugar-producing country experienced constant drought for four years and had its cane sugar and ethanol production down by 28.8% and 22%, respectively.
+This led to the rising crude oil and sugar prices in the market.

 2. Production Cost